BafanaMadume/POWERBI/README.md

 4. Publish report to Power BI service
 5. Distribute and manage reports in the Power BI service

-* From Power BI it allows us to create high-level dashboards that drill down to reports and apps to easily group related reports to users in a simple format
+* From Power BI it allows us to create high-level dashboards that drill down to reports and apps to easily group related reports to users in a simple format.

+## BUILDING BLOCKS OF POWER BI
+* 2 Building Blocks of Power BI
+  1. Semantic models
+  2. Visualizations

+## 1.CREATE A SEMANTIC MODEL
+Semantic model consists of all connected data ,transformations,relationships and calculations.
+* we first connect to ``data`` ,``transform data`` ,and ``create relationships and calculations`` to create a semantic model
+* Connect to as many data sources that you need,then clean and transform the data to your needs,
+* Add relationships between tables and calculations to extends the semantic model

+## CREATE VISUALIZATIONS IN A REPORT
+* you add it to canvas for a report page,choose your visuaization to build pages in your report
+* valuable features of power bi reports is the interactivity between visuals.where consumers can select different data points in the visual and see how that affects the other visualsj

+## CREATE A DASHBOARD
+You can also create dashboards after you,ve published a report.In a way dahsboards consists of a single page made up of tiles.Add tiles to a dashboard by pinning a visual in a report to the dashboard.Tiles aren't interactive like visuals ,so in a way when a user interacts with the tile ,they go to the underlying report for more information